UCSB-AMPLab/telar-docs/docs/7-reference/3-markdown-syntax.md

 - **No JavaScript**: Markdown is converted to static HTML
 - **No custom HTML attributes**: Use the provided size syntax instead of custom classes
-- **Image processing**: Only images in `/components/images/objects/` generate IIIF tiles automatically
+- **Image processing**: Images from `/components/images/` that are listed in the `objects` tab of your Google Sheet or `objects.csv` without external IIIF manifests will be converted into IIIF tiles automatically.

 ---